KailashGanesh/AlexNet-From-Scratch/notes.md

 These are raw learning notes, not polished

-## AlexNet spefics:
+## AlexNet specifics:
 - total 8 layers
-- first 5 layers convalutions
+- first 5 layers convolutions
     - Conv
     - RelU - non-linearity is applied to the output of every convolutional and fully-connected layer
     - Max pooling layers - 3x3 kernal 2 pixels apart